inverse-inc/packetfence-dhcp-forwarder/README.md

 ```
 dhcp-forwarder-config-generator:

-* Generates DHCP-Forwarder.toml configuration based on user selection of modified "getmac /fo csv /v" output, since it is currently impossible to use gopacket to list human readable interface name.
+* Generates DHCP-Forwarder.toml configuration based on user selected NIC from "getmac /fo csv /v"  output and fix the UID name.
+It is currently impossible to use gopacket to list human readable interface names so the user can choose from them and map it to its UUID.
-* Asks for destination ip and port.
-* Generated a preconfigured BPF for DHCPREQUESTS(3) and DHCPACK(5).
-That filter can be modified directly in the configuration file.

-Notes: Wireless device selection will not work.

 dhcp-forwarder:

-Takes DHCP-Forwarder.toml from the working directory and sends captured UDP packet to configured destination host and port.
+* Applies DHCP-Forwarder.toml configuration from the working directory sends captured UDP packets to configured destination host and port.

 dhcp-forwarder-installer:

-The installer will launch WinPCAP Installer, install all required files (dhcp-forwarder-config-generator.exe, dhcp-forwarder.exe, nssm to manage services) and launch the ConfigGenerator and install dhcp-forwarder.exe as a service with nssm.
-The NSI script is DHCP Forwarder.nsi
+* The NSI script to generate the installer is "DHCP Forwarder.nsi"

 Files are installed under "C:\Program Files (x86)\DHCP Forwarder".

 Compilation
 -----------